PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-aws.rst

 .. code-block:: bash

-    $ ssh admin@<firewall-ip>
+    $ ssh admin@<FIREWALL_MGMT_IP>

+Replace ``<FIREWALL_MGMT_IP>`` with the IP address of the firewall management interface that was provided in the Terraform plan results.
+This information can be easily recalled using the ``terraform output`` command within the deployment directory.

 .. warning:: If you are unsuccessful the firewall instance is likely still bootstrapping or performing an autocommit.
 Hit ``Ctrl-C`` and try again after waiting a few minutes.
+The bootstrap process can take up to *ten minutes* to complete before you are able to successfully log in.

 Once you have logged into the firewall you can check to ensure the management plane has completed its initialization.